karan2808/Cpp-Data-Structures-and-Algorithms/Stack/README.md

 12. Binary Tree Postorder Traversal: Given the root node of binary tree, the objective is to find the postorder traversal of the tree.

 13. Binary Search Tree Iterator: Implementation of a BST Iterator with hasNext and get Next functions.
 HasNext indicates if there is a next element to visit or the iteration ended.
 Next function returns the value of the next element.

+14. Next Greater Node in Linked List: A linked list is given where each node may have a next greater value.
+The objective is to find that value for each node in the list.